hoco1/Semi-Intelligent-Telegram-BOT/readme.md

 - step 2 is to make a model
 in this project, I used 15 varieties of machine learning algorithms and also deep learning
 - step 3 deployment, I'd rather deploy on telegram
 > Telegram is the best social media app I've ever seen in my life.
+>> I wouldn't like to write how many or which library I used in my project in the **readme file**. you can check pre-requirements in the requirements file. *Take it easy*